Kennedy’s handpicked CDC advisers to weigh major change to childhood vaccine schedule

 By Jamie Gumbrecht, Brenda Goodman, John Bonifield, CNN

-(CNN) — Vaccine advisers to the US Centers for Disease Control and Prevention may vote this week to make a major change to the childhood vaccine schedule, potentially delaying a dose of the hepatitis B vaccine given to newborns by weeks or even years.

-The members of the Advisory Committee on Immunization Practices were handpicked by US Health and Human Services Secretary Robert F. Kennedy Jr., a longtime anti-vaccine activist, after he abruptly fired the 17 sitting members this year.
-The agenda for this week’s meeting offers few details beyond discussion and a vote about hepatitis B vaccines, and more discussion on ingredients and timing for vaccines on the childhood schedule.
+The hepatitis B decision would be the most significant change to the childhood vaccine schedule yet under Kennedy, a longtime anti-vaccine activist who is now secretary of the US Department of Health and Human Services.
+He abruptly fired the 17 sitting members of the US Centers for Disease Control and Prevention’s independent vaccine advisory committee earlier this year and replaced them with his own choices.

+Since then, the Advisory Committee on Immunization Practices’ priorities and processes have changed, resulting in chaotic meetings and votes that risk limiting access to vaccines or stray from data-driven decision-making of the past.

+The agenda for this week’s meeting offers scant details about what will be presented or by whom.
+Thursday’s meeting will include discussion and voting on whether to delay hepatitis B vaccination, which is currently recommended for babies just after birth.
+Friday’s schedule includes more discussion on vaccine ingredients and timing but no planned votes.
 Reference documents and voting language typically posted ahead of meetings have not yet been made available.

-But in previous meetings and public comments, some committee members have pushed for changes to the hepatitis B vaccine schedule and questioned long-tested vaccine ingredients.
-Infectious disease and public health experts warn that such moves will sow fresh doubt about the well-established safety and effectiveness of vaccines, and lead to a patchwork of policies from place to place that ultimately limit access.

-“The truth of the matter is, we know vaccines have saved lives.
-They are saving lives actively,” Dr. Raynard Washington, director of Mecklenburg County Public Health in North Carolina and head of the Big Cities Health Coalition, said Tuesday ahead of the CDC advisers’ meeting.
-“They’re saving costs for our community, both in terms of financial cost — health care costs, health care resources — and expense on individuals’ lives.”
+The consequences of the committee’s votes and plans can have big implications for vaccination in the United States.
+ACIP’s recommendations shape doctors’ guidance to patients as well as state vaccine policy, insurance coverage and the Vaccines for Children program.

-The newly appointed committee has seen shifts in its membership, too.
+The newly appointed committee has also seen shifts in its membership.
 This week, HHS announced that Dr. Martin Kulldorff, the committee’s recent chair, has left to take a new role within the agency.
 Dr. Kirk Milhoan, a cardiologist who has criticized the Covid-19 vaccine, will take over as the new chair.

 The moves come just after a top US Food and Drug Administration official said in an internal memo that the agency will adopt a new approval process for vaccines to require more evidence of their safety and value before they can be marketed.